 Even the author herself has admitted to seeing parallels between her book and the Peterson story.
 Read on for a breakdown of all of the similarities.

 The (Faux) Grieving Husband

 Both Scott Peterson and his fictional Gone Girl counterpart Nick Dunne were considered the perfect, All-American husbands from the outside looking in.
 They had beautiful homes, a “happy” marriage, and a career.
 But behind closed doors, they were struggling — especially financially.
-Scott was said to be majorly in debt before Laci went missing, while the character of Nick lived mostly off his wife’s trust fund.
-And in both cases, the possible motive of collecting life insurance off their wives was considered.
+Scott was reportedly in major debt before Laci went missing, while the character of Nick lived mostly off his wife’s trust fund.
+And in both cases, the possible motive of collecting life insurance off their wives was considered by prosecutors.

 The Missing Beautiful Wife

 Putting aside what we later learn about Amy Dunne, her disappearance in the book is not far off from Laci’s.
 In Gone Girl, Amy disappeared without a trace on the Dunnes’ anniversary.
 Laci went missing while walking the couple’s dog on Christmas Eve — another big day.
 During the search, the women were portrayed as the picture of sweetness and beauty.
 We later learn of Amy’s true nature and her devious revenge plot, which is where she and Laci drastically differ.

 Pregnancy factors into both tales, though in the case of Laci, her ending was much more heartbreaking.
 She was eight months pregnant with her and Scott’s first child when she went missing, and had even chosen the name Conner.
 Nick and Amy Dunne had previously tried to get pregnant in the book, and in the end, the no-longer-missing Amy announced she’s expecting.
 Unfortunately, it was all just to stop her husband from revealing the truth about her “disappearance.”

 The Media Attention